Gravitational wave background as a probe of the primordial black hole abundance

 where $\mr{e}_{ij}^{+}(\mb{k}),\mr{e}_{ij}^{\times}(\mb{k})$ are polarization tensors which are normalized as $\sum_{i,j} \mr{e}_{ij}^{\alpha}(\mb{k})\mr{e}_{ij}^{\beta}(-\mb{k}) =2\delta^{\alpha\beta}$.
 The Fourier transform of the source term (\ref{eq:source}) is also defined similarly.
 We find the source term is constant when $k_p\eta/\sqrt{3} \ll 1$, while it decreases in proportion to $\eta^{-2}$ for $k_p\eta/\sqrt{3} \gg 1$.
-As a result the production of scalar-induced GWs mostly occurs around the time when $k_p$ crosses the sound horizon.
-Using the Green function method one can easily find a formal solution to (\ref{eq:tee}) from which we can evaluate the density parameter of GWs contributed by a logarithmic interval of the wavenumber around $k$.
-It is formally expressed as \beq \Omega_{\mr{GW}}(k,\eta) = \frac{k^3}{12\pi^2 \mc{H}^2} \maru{ {{|h_{\mb{k}}^{+}}'|}^2 + |{{h_{\mb{k}}^{\times}}'}|^2 }, \eeq when $k$-mode is well inside the horizon \cite{Maggiore:1999vm}.
-In the radiation dominated regime it is explicitly given by \begin{widetext}
+As a result the production of scalar-induced GWs mostly occurs around the time when the peak scale $k_p^{-1}$ crosses the sound horizon.
+Using the Green function method one can easily find a formal solution to (\ref{eq:tee}), from which we can evaluate the density parameter of GWs contributed by a logarithmic interval of the wavenumber around $k$.
+It is formally expressed as \beq \Omega_{\mr{GW}}(k,\eta) = \frac{k^3}{12\pi^2 \mc{H}^2} \maru{ {{|h_{\mb{k}}^{+}}'|}^2 + |{{h_{\mb{k}}^{\times}}'}|^2 }. \eeq This is valid for modes well inside the horizon \cite{Maggiore:1999vm}.
+In the radiation dominated regime it is explicitly given by

 where we have defined